veekas/bootcampers-2017/README.md

 # bootcamp info
-data source: Kaggle, New Coder Survey 2017 trying to determine which bootcamps are recommended by their alumni
+data source: Kaggle, New Coder Survey 2017
+<br>trying to determine which bootcamps are recommended by their alumni

 ## TODO
 continue playing with survey data (probably not much more to do with bootcamp data, though - small sample sizes)